mattldawson/dts/docs/integration/local_user.md

-This particular feature is actually not yet supported by KBase, so the DTS prototype uses a locally-stored JSON file containing an object whose field names are ORCID IDs and whose values are usernames for the corresponding KBase users.
+This particular feature is actually not yet supported by KBase, so the DTS prototype uses a locally-stored JSON file containing an object whose field names are ORCIDs and whose values are usernames for the corresponding KBase users.

 * Example: current workaround (to be updated when JDP and KBase support this!)